Someone has to be the designated driver, which can mean feeling left out - but it doesn't have to!

 Shirley Temple

-Perhaps the most famous mocktail of all time: you can’t go wrong with a Shirley Temple.
 A classic and sophisticated combination of ginger ale, grenadine, and lime juice, topped with maraschino cherries proves being the designated driver doesn’t have to be tasteless.

-Get the recipe on Liquor.com.
+You can get the recipe over on Liquor.com.